-The Health Campus is identified on the policies map.
+The Health Campus is identified on the proposals map.

-Planning permission will be granted for appropriate Class E(e) or C2 healthcare uses.
+Planning permission will be granted for appropriate Class D1 or C2 healthcare uses.
 Other use classes will be permitted where they provide ancillary facilities which support the site's principal function.